woocommerce/woocommerce/readme.txt

 = 2.2.5 =
 * Fix - Filters in admin screen for coupons and orders.
 * Fix - When bulk editing, don't allow sale price to be negative.
+* Fix - When manually adding items to an order, show tax columns.
+* Fix - When manually adding items to an order, include variation data.
 * Tweak - Tweak load_plugin_textdomain to be relative - this falls back to WP_LANG_DIR automatically.
 Can prevent "open_basedir restriction in effect".

 = 2.2.4 - 18/09/2014 =